- Other Resources

 The University of Arizona Herbarium is as old as the University of Arizona itself.

-Not only is ARIZ the largest herbarium in AZ, but it contains the largest collection of any herbarium in the world of plants from the Sonoran Desert region (Arizona, Sonora, and adjacent desert areas of California and Baja California).
-ARIZ also contains significant collections of plants from other regions of Mexico, and is home to numerous important historical collections, many dating back to the early 1800s.
+Not only is ARIZ the largest herbarium in AZ, but it contains one of the largest collections of plants from the biologically diverse Sonoran Desert region (Arizona, Sonora, and adjacent desert areas of California and Baja California).
+ARIZ also contains significant collections of plants from other regions of Mexico, and is home to numerous important historical collections, many dating to the 1800s.

 Some important dates:

 1890 - James W. Toumey starts ARIZ with a collection of 700 Arizona plants